PDM4AR/exercises/docs/03-informedgraphsearch.md

     PEDESTRIAN = 5.0 / 3.6
 ```

 (HINT 1) The edge weight is the travel time between the 2 nodes, hence you should think about converting travel distance into travel time.
 Under which condition will the time metric be admissible?

 (HINT 2) To obtain the distance between 2 coordinates, you may find useful the function `osmnx.distance.great_circle_vec()`.

 ### Test cases and performance criteria

-The algorithms are going to be tested on different graphs, each containing randomly generated queries (start &
+The algorithms are going to be tested on different graphs, each containing randomly generated queries (start & goal node).
-goal node).
-You'll be able to test your algorithms on some test cases with given solution, the outputted `Path` will be compared to the solution.
+You will be able to test your algorithms on some test cases with given solution, the outputted `Path` will be compared to the solution.
 After running the exercise, you'll find reports in `out/[exercise]/` for each test case.
 There you'll be able to visualize the graphs, your output and the solution.
-These test cases aren't graded but serve as a guideline for how the exercise will be graded overall.
+These test cases are not graded but serve as a guideline for how the exercise will be graded overall.

-The final evaluation will combine 2 metrics lexicographically <accuracy,time>:
+The final evaluation will combine 3 metrics lexicographically <number of solved cases, accuracy, time>:
 * **Accuracy**: Both UCS and A* will be evaluated.
 A `Path` to be considered correct has to **fully** match the correct solution.
 Averaging over the test cases we compute an accuracy metric as (# of correct paths)/(# of paths).
 Thus, accuracy will be in the interval [0, 1].
 * **Solve time**: As your algorithms will be tested on graphs of increasing size, the efficiency of your code will be measured in terms of process time required.
 How do you expect the heuristic in A* to affect its solve time?

 ### Update your repo and run exercise

+Make sure to update your repo before running the exercise.
 Please refer to [Hello World](01-helloworld.md) for instructions.